T of C

 (Return)

-The image at right shows the cover of 五聲琴譜樂詮 Wusheng Qinpu Yue Quan by 天津石玉 Shi Yu of Tianjin.
+The image at right shows the cover of 五聲琴譜樂詮 Wusheng Qinpu Yue Quan (sleeve jacket off) by 天津石玉 Shi Yu of Tianjin.
 Published in 2022, it includes a CD of Shi Yu's recordings of all five melodies using a guqin with composite strings.
-It also has a 178-page booklet with commentary, the original tablature, and transcriptions of all five pieces.
+It also has a 178-page booklet, as follows (in Chinese unless otherwise indicated):

-As can be seen in the second image, just below that, the transcriptions include both staff notation (showing modern Western pitch based on A=440Hz: open 1st string = C) and number notation (showing the traditional relative pitch: e.g., open 1st string is 1 if it is the tonal center, but if the tonal center is the open third string then the open 1st string = 5, even though it is still the Western C).
+As can be seen in the sample page at right, the transcriptions include both staff notation (showing modern Western pitch based on A=440Hz: open 1st string = C) and number notation (showing the traditional relative pitch: e.g., open 1st string is 1 if it is the tonal center, but if the tonal center is the open third string then the open 1st string = 5, even though it is still the Western C).
+My own transcriptions use staff notation for this traditional relative pitch.
 For more about the difference between these two see this further comment.
 The red text in the column is mostly Shi Yu's editorial comments.
 Note also, as with my own transcriptions, the indicated rhythms should be flexibly interpreted: they may not be interpreted exactly the same each time.

 In August 2022 I found out about these recordings just as I was finalizing my own reconstruction of Xian Shan Yue.
 I was able to obtain a copy quite quickly but did not open it until I had actually finished my own transcription and recording: because the tablature does not directly indicate note values, it is important for there to be independent reconstructions so that people can use the different interpretations to learn more about how note values are determined today and from that have a better understanding of the parameters within which the original notes might have been played.

 Having said that, according to my preliminary observation of his interpretation of Xian Shan Yue, they seem quite familiar to me when working in passages where we can follow the original punctuation.
 However, one of the major difficulties with Wusheng Qinpu is lengthy passages with no punctuation.
 This is not such an issue in Xian Shan Yue, where one can compare the punctuation from Xilutang Qintong.
-In other pieces, though, such as #1 Chun Yu, according to my undertstanding (I am now re-visiting my old transcription) we are finding some quite different phrasing.
+In all the other pieces, though, we are often finding some quite different phrasings.
+(Shi Yu does not add phrase markings from the original even when from the transcription/recording it seems clear that he has ended a phrase.)

 Return to the annotated handbook list or to the Guqin ToC